 Key components of the asset section are cash, short term investments and long-term investments.
 These categories together reflect the City's investment strategy given current market conditions.
 Funds are allocated amongst them to maximize investment income, retain an appropriate level of liquidity and respond to economic forces that influence the investment environment while maintaining a portfolio compliant with the City's investment policy.
-Committee will note a decline in the City's cash and investment holdings as compared to June 2019 as a result of the pressures presented by the Covid 19 pandemic.
-The following chart compares the balances of these categories as at December 31, 2019, June 30, 2019 and June 30,2020:
+Committee will note a change in the composition of the portfolio with a larger percentage of cash and short-term investments.
+This is as a result of the pressures presented by the Covid 19 pandemic and the need to manage cashflow.
+The following chart compares the balances of these categories as at December 31, 2019, Sept 30, 2019 and Sept 30,2020: